Table of Contents

 - Criminal violations involving any amount.

-- Violations amounting to $5,000 or more when a suspect is identified.
+- Violations of $5,000 or more when a suspect is identified.

 - Criminal offenses involving $25,000 or more without a suspect.

-- Transactions totaling $5,000 or more that could be related to money laundering or a BSA violation.
+- Transactions of $5,000 or more potentially linked to money laundering or BSA violations.

 Currency Transaction Reports (CTRs)

-FinCEN oversees the Bank Secrecy Act (BSA) compliance, indirectly accessing data from diverse financial institutions to monitor electronic and cash transactions.
-Money launderers obscure the movement of funds to hinder traceability while making the funds seem legitimate, posing challenges for tracking.
-Below are the steps FinCEN uses to collect and process data:
+FinCEN enforces compliance with the Bank Secrecy Act (BSA) by collecting and analyzing data from financial institutions to monitor electronic and cash transactions.
+Money launderers attempt to obscure the movement of funds to make them appear legitimate, posing challenges for law enforcement.
+FinCEN follows these steps to collect and process data:

-- Analyzes the Data — The information from SARs and CTRs is analyzed to identify individuals, entities, and criminal networks, including their methods in money laundering, terrorism financing, weapons proliferation, and other illegal operations.
+- Analyzes the Data — Information from SARs and CTRs is analyzed to identify individuals, entities, and criminal networks involved in money laundering, terrorism financing, weapons proliferation, and other illegal activities.

-- Connects Unrelated Parties — Through analysis, FinCEN can link seemingly unconnected local or international criminal organizations and individuals based on transaction data.
+- Connects Unrelated Parties — Through its data analysis, FinCEN can link seemingly unconnected local or international criminal organizations and individuals based on their transaction data.

-- Law Enforcement Action — The analyzed data is shared with law enforcement agencies, aiding financial investigations.
-Information derived from SARs and CTRs has proven to be a vital resource for criminal probes over the years.
+- Law Enforcement Action — The analyzed data is shared with law enforcement agencies, aiding in financial investigations.
+SARs and CTRs have been crucial to numerous criminal investigations over the years.

-In 2018, FinCEN introduced a significant update to its banking requirements: the Beneficial Ownership rule, also referred to as the Customer Due Diligence Final Rule (CDD Final Rule).
-This rule mandates that financial institutions perform customer due diligence on entities seeking to use their services, aiming to prevent the use of shell companies by criminals for money laundering or other illicit financial activities.
+In 2018, FinCEN introduced a major update to its banking regulations with the Beneficial Ownership rule, also known as the Customer Due Diligence (CDD) Final Rule.
+This rule requires financial institutions to conduct thorough due diligence on the beneficial owners of companies utilizing their services.
+The goal is to prevent criminals from using shell companies for activities like money laundering or other illegal financial transactions.

 What Is Beneficial Ownership?

-Beneficial Ownership is a legal concept that refers to an individual’s rights over certain properties or shares in a company.
-Legally, a beneficial owner is defined as anyone who owns more than 25% of a company’s shares, whether through direct control, management, or voting rights.
+Beneficial ownership refers to the rights an individual has over certain assets or shares within a company.
+Legally, a beneficial owner is someone who owns more than 25% of a company’s shares, whether through direct ownership, management, or voting rights.

-Beneficial ownership structures can range from straightforward to complex, especially in organizations with multiple subsidiaries, which may themselves have subsidiaries.
-These intricate structures are sometimes deliberately established for questionable purposes.
-Prior to the CDD Final Rule enacted by FinCEN in 2018, AML compliance predominantly focused on individual customers.
-This rule expanded the requirement to include due diligence on the beneficial owners of companies.
+The structure of beneficial ownership can vary from simple to highly complex, especially in organizations with numerous subsidiaries.
+These intricate structures are often created for nefarious purposes.
+Before the CDD Final Rule in 2018, Anti-Money Laundering (AML) compliance was mainly focused on individual customers.
+The new rule expanded this to include the beneficial owners of companies, ensuring financial transparency.

 What Are Shell Companies?

-- Currency dealers or exchangers (including virtual asset service providers like exchanges, brokers, wallet providers, etc.)
+- Currency dealers or exchangers, including virtual asset service providers like exchanges and brokers

 - Check cashers

-- Issuers, sellers, or redeemers of traveler’s checks, money orders, or stored value
+- Issuers or sellers of traveler’s checks, money orders, or stored value

 - Money transmitters